svikashk/agile/agile/kanban-what-are-kanban-boards.md

 ---
 layout: default
-title: What are Kanban Boards? | Agile Library
+title: What are Kanban Boards?
+The complete guide | Agile Library
 page_title: What are Kanban Boards
 breadcrumb_title: What are Kanban Boards
 has_children: false